 - Their performance in activities such as school or sports

 - Catastrophes, such as earthquakes or war

 - The health of others, such as family members

 Adults with GAD are often highly nervous about everyday circumstances, such as:

 - Job security or performance

-- The health and well-being of their children
+- The health and well-being of their children or other family members

 - Being late